 Shipping address (if outside the 48 contiguous states, I’ll have to add a shipping charge)

-Since I’ll be responding to these requests personally, I might not be able to acommodate you quickly if I’m traveling or if I’m on a book deadline, so please check with me first if a two-week turnaround is too long.
+Since I’ll be responding to these requests personally, I might not be able to accommodate you quickly if I’m traveling or if I’m on a book deadline, so please send me an email first if a two-week turnaround is too long.
+I might be able to send it sooner.

-For example, when I was first coming up with ideas for It Takes a Spy…, I read an article about a jewel heist in Cannes, France that took place in 2013, and that gave me the inspiration for the main conflict in my story.
+For example, when I was first coming up with ideas for It Takes a Spy…, I read an article about a jewel heist in Cannes, France that took place in 2013, and that gave me the inspiration to have Cecilia’s mother’s jewels stolen.

 For each of my books, I do at least two more complete editing passes on my own before I send it off to my copy editor.
 (Sometimes I do five or six passes!)
-In my additional passes, I flesh out more of the details of my story and look for problems in my plot or the characterization.
-It’s hard to evaluate every single aspect of a book at once, so with each pass I try to focus on one thing.
-For example, I might focus on character arc, plot, strong hooks, solid sentence structure and strong metaphors, good use of setting, good hooks in each scene… sometimes I can do a couple at once, but I usually need to make multiple passes to get all of these right!
+In each additional pass, I flesh out more of the details of my story and look for problems in my plot or the characterization.
+It’s hard to evaluate every single aspect of a book at once, so with each pass, I try to focus on one thing.
+For example, I examine my character arcs, plot, hooks, sentence structure, metaphors, and setting in each scene… sometimes I can do a couple at once, but I usually need to make multiple passes to get all of these right!

 I also work closely with my cover artist when she creates my fabulous covers.
 We usually have quite a few iterations of the cover before we agree on a final version.

-My website needs maintenance, and since my degree is in Computer Science, I feel obliged to do as much of that work as possble.
+My website needs maintenance, and since my degree is in Computer Science, I feel obliged to do as much of that work as possible, although lately, I haven’t enjoyed it as much.
+I’d rather be writing!

 Then, of course, there are the marketing and promotion tasks involved in getting people to know about my books!
-I do Facebook parties, Facebook hops, blog posts, Tweets, and advertisements to promote my sales, releases, and appearances.
+I send out newsletters, host Facebook parties, take part in Facebook hops, write blog posts, and create ads to promote my sales, releases, and appearances.

 I also need to keep track of business finances, so I try to stay on top of that as much as possible.

-I take on line writers workshops to continue to improve as a writer.
+I attend online and in-person writer’s workshops to continue to improve as a writer.
 That’s key!

-I work on developing new ideas for stories.
-Some even get turned into books!
+I’m always working on developing new ideas for stories.

 The list is a long one, and I’m afraid I might leave someone off!
 At the very least, I’ll mention:

 Well, there’s always Nora!
 (Nora Roberts!)
-Then Miranda Liasson, AE Jones, Karen Marie Moning, Bella Andre, Barbara Freethy, (oh, my- so many!), Tonya Burrows, Sonali Dev, Jane Lynne Daniels, Mary Campisi, Kristi Avalon, Erin McCarthy, Heather Graham, I’M FORGETTING TOO MANY PEOPLE!
+Then Miranda Liasson, AE Jones, Barbara Freethy, (oh, my- so many!), Tonya Burrows, Sonali Dev, Jane Lynne Daniels, Mary Campisi, Kristi Avalon, Erin McCarthy, Heather Graham, I’M FORGETTING TOO MANY PEOPLE!